kletobias/advanced-mlops-lifecycle-hydra-mlflow-optuna-dvc/README.md

 ## Known Caveats

 1. Manual Pipeline Config Adjustments
-   You may need to tweak commands in dvc.yaml or Hydra configs if your environment paths differ from mine.
+    - Preferred – export the required environment variables (PYTHONPATH, AWS creds, etc.) so DVC and Hydra can resolve them automatically.
+    - Alternative – if your directory layout differs, update paths in dvc.yaml (cmd:) or override Hydra config values (e.g. hydra.run.dir, paths.*) on the CLI.
-   Some references to cmd_python or project root might be out of date if you cloned the repo to a different location.
+    - Heads-up: hard-coded references such as cmd_python or project_root may be stale after cloning to another location.

 2. Mixed Git/DVC Tracking
-   The pipeline definition (dvc.yaml) is tracked in Git.
-   Large data and model outputs are tracked by DVC.
-If you encounter an error about “file tracked by Git” or “tracked by both Git and DVC,” remove or untrack it from DVC.
+    - dvc.yaml and every Hydra config are version-controlled in Git.
+    - Everything under [data/](data/) is tracked by DVC (see [3.
+Pull Data & Artifacts from S3 (Optional)](#3-pull-data-artifacts-from-s3-optional))
+    - Inside mlruns/, all metadata except model artifact files (*.pkl) is tracked in Git (same link as above).

 3. S3 Accessibility
-   The data and MLflow artifacts are stored in a public S3 bucket.
-If you can’t access them, you might need to set up AWS credentials or bypass corporate firewalls.
+    - All datasets and MLflow model artifacts live in a public S3 bucket.

-4. Focus on Portfolio
-   This project demonstrates MLOps patterns, but it may not be fully turnkey for every environment.
-(For instance, the pipeline might reference paths/base.yaml with absolute paths that differ from your machine.)

 ⸻